Figure Skater's Website www.sk8stuff.com

 As with jumps, most spinners spin in a counterclockwise direction, and these descriptions assume a counterclockwise spinner.
 As it is for jumps, if you are looking at a clockwise spinner, swap the feet in the descriptions.
 Most skaters spin in the same direction that they jump.

-What do judges look for?
+What do judges look for??

-When judging a spin, the judge looks primarily at the quality of the position attained, the number of revolutions achieved, and the quality of the "center"
+When judging a spin, the judge looks primarily at the quality of the position(s) attained, the number of revolutions achieved, and the quality of the "center" (does it stay in one place on the ice?).

-All original content is Copyright 2004 by the Figure Skater's Website.
+All original content Copyright © 1999-2024 by Korte Web Services, LLC.
 Permission is granted for clubs and rinks to reproduce for instructional or non-profit purposes, with attribution.
-This site is produced privately as a service to skaters and is not endorsed by the USFSA.
-The USFSA Rulebook is the official guide to all rules and requirements.
-Images representing skaters are for private viewing only, and are not to be republished or used for any commercial purposes.
+This site is produced privately as a service to skaters and is not endorsed by US Figure Skating or other organizations.
+The USFSA Rulebook is the official guide to rules and requirements.
+Images may not be republished or used for any commercial purposes